Fabián Caballero: Latter career

-In January 2006, he was transferred to Club Tacuary for the 2006 Paraguayan Primera División season, Caballero made just two league appearances, however, Tacuary qualified for the 2007 Copa Libertadores as the best finisher in the aggregate points table and the 2007 Copa Sudamericana by winning the 2006 Liguilla Pre-Sudamericana.
+In January 2006, he was transferred to Club Tacuary for the 2006 Paraguayan Primera División season, Caballero made just two league appearances.
+Tacuary qualified for the 2007 Copa Libertadores as the best finisher in the aggregate points table and the 2007 Copa Sudamericana by winning the 2006 Liguilla Pre-Sudamericana.
 In January 2007, Caballero joined K League club Daejeon Citizen FC, making 6 league appearances.
 In July 2007, he was released from the club and signed for Cypriot club Alki Larnaca for the first half of the 2007–08 season.
 In January 2008, Caballero signed with Chilean outfit Provincial Osorno for the 2008 Chilean Primera División season.
 Caballero scored 3 goals in 15 league appearances for Osorno, in 2–0 away victory against Huachipato on 3 February, a 3–1 home victory against Melipilla on 3 March, and in a 3–1 home defeat against Concepción on 23 March.
 In June 2008, Caballero signed with Greek club Panachaiki for the 2007–08 Gamma Ethniki season, where he was coached by Australian coach Ange Postecoglou.
 In January 2010, Caballero signed with Nacional Asunción, where he was reunited with coach Ever Hugo Almeida.
 He participated in the 2010 Paraguayan Primera División season, scoring 4 goals (including a double in a 3–0 away victory against former club Tacuary on 16 May) in 26 appearances, and also participated in the 2010 Copa Libertadores, making two appearances (one appearance in a 1–0 away defeat against Once Caldas on 1 April, and the other in a 2–0 home victory against Monterrey on 21 April).
 In January 2011, Caballero signed with C.S.D.
 Municipal for the 2010–11 Liga Nacional de Fútbol de Guatemala season.
 During his stint at the club, his only goals, a double, came in a 4–1 away defeat against Deportivo Xinabajul on 24 April.
 In July 2012, Caballero returned to Tacuary where he made 3 league appearances and also participated in the preliminary stages of the 2012 Copa Sudamericana, where Tacuary lost 3–2 on aggregate to Chilean club Cobreloa.